UAS LIC @FHWien: June 10-11, 2022 at Flemings Conference Hotel Vienna

-The conference program will include a networking dinner/social event at a city center venue on Friday evening (May 15th); participation will be included in the conference fee.
-Details to follow.
+The conference program includes a networking dinner event at the conference venue on Friday evening.
+Participation is included in the conference fee.

 Ute Smit is Professor of English Linguistics at the University of Vienna.
 Her research focuses mainly on English in and around the classroom in various educational settings.
 Her publications deal with CLIL (Content and Language Integrated Learning), EMI (English Medium Instruction), ELF (English as a lingua franca), teacher beliefs and language policy.
 Ute was a co-founding member of the AILA Research Network on CLIL and Immersion Education.
 She is presently a board member of the ICLHE (Integrating Content and Language in Higher Education) Association and part of the leading team of the interdisciplinary research platform #YouthMediaLife.